tranqv/Mittag-Leffler-function-and-its-derivative/README.md

-This is a Fortran module translated from the Matlab code of Prof. Roberto Garrappa:
+A Fortran module translated from the Matlab code of Prof. Roberto Garrappa

 + https://www.mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function